 - You can edit your smart list again at any time to adjust its settings, or create additional smart lists for different purposes.

 - To give your bandmates quick access to a commonly used smart list, you can select the star icon on the list of smart lists to mark it as a favorite.
 It will then appear on the main menu of the app.
-Viewing a smart list from a shortcut will open it with the last-used layout, bypassing the options to edit or share the smart list.
+Viewing a smart list from a shortcut will open it with the default (last-used) layout, bypassing the options to edit or share the smart list.
 You can change layouts using the Layouts button in the bottom toolbar of the set list view, but to edit or share the smart list, you will need to navigate to Repertoire > Smart Lists > [smart list name].

 - To quickly switch between shows and smart lists without leaving the show view, you can select the triangle icon on the list of smart lists to mark it as a title shortcut.
 Then in the show view, you can click the title in the top toolbar to choose from your list of title shortcuts.
 This is much faster than navigating back to the full list of shows or smart lists and then back into the show view.